 How to Get TIN Number Online using eREG System

 Who can apply for TIN online?
 According to the eREG System web application system for various taxpayer registration services, such as TIN issuance, payment of registration fee, and issuance of Certificate of Registration.
-It is available for use by Corporate or Non-Individual Taxpayer-Employers to facilitate the Taxpayer Identification Number (TIN) of their employees.
-Corporate or non-individual employers registered with the Bureau shall enroll an authorized user who shall access the system and issue its new employees' TIN without existing TIN.
+It is available for corporate or Non-Individual Taxpayer-Employers to facilitate the Taxpayer Identification Number (TIN) of their employees.
+Corporate or non-individual employers registered with the Bureau shall enroll an authorized user to access the system and issue its new employees' TIN without existing TIN.

 The eREG System is currently available for use by Corporate taxpayers only.
 For registration of your new employees, please visit the Revenue District Office where you are registered.
 Click here for more details on how to apply for the TIN online using eREG.